 graves were uncovered.
 The only Neolithic discoveries

-were found in Sudan, particularly in Khartoum, Kadruka, Shabona,
+were found in central Sudan, particularly in Khartoum, Kadruka, Shabona,

 el Ghaba , and Kadero.3 However, the most

-important excavations were conducted at Khartoum revealing a culture
+important excavations were conducted in Khartoum.
+The excavations revealed a culture

 The discoveries point to the existence of a small settled village

-or a community at Khartoum.
+or a community in Khartoum.
 The bodies were contracted and laid

 on their backs, thus symbolizing birth.
 This was the first indication